PANTHORA

 The Age of Resilience (Year 0-100)

-The Fall of the Old Gods devastated the eslar differently than other races.
+The Fall of the Old Gods devastated the eslar in ways different from those of other races.
 While they lost their divine patrons and saw many of their magnificent cities damaged by the cosmic upheaval, their extensive libraries and underground facilities preserved vast stores of knowledge.
 More critically, their tradition of questioning and understanding divine power rather than simply accepting it meant they were better prepared psychologically for a world without gods.

 In the immediate aftermath of the divine catastrophe, the eslar retreated into what would become Panthora, consolidating their scattered settlements around the intact city of Isia.
 This period saw the formalization of their technocratic principles as they faced the challenge of governing without divine guidance.
 The Council of Minds, composed of the most accomplished scholars, artificers, and philosophers, emerged as the governing body, establishing the principle that expertise rather than birth or divine appointment should determine leadership.